Elizabeth Ito's Peabody-winning City of Ghosts captures overlooked stories of Los Angeles

 Ito's care in developing the story, production team, and style of City of Ghosts has resulted in a show that continues to gain popularity and attract accolades.
 In October 2021, City of Ghosts won a 2021 Preservation Award from the L.A.
 Conservancy.
-In 2022, the show also won a Peabody Award, The show has also garnered a nomination for a GLAAD Media award, and continues to receive praise in the form of fan art.
+In 2022, the show also won a Peabody Award and two Emmys.
+The show has also garnered a nomination for a GLAAD Media award, and continues to receive praise in the form of fan art.

 "It's nice to have proved it," says Ito of her storytelling style.
 "The entire thing feels like me.
 I didn't have to dim the aspect that's good about the stuff I do."